All year round vegetable sowing and planting guide

 - We always have a few stored garlic bulbs showing signs of life in February.
 We take these and plant them in shady areas of the garden, that aren’t suitable for anything else.
 They won’t mature into new bulbs, but they are great for green garlic in spring.

-- Module sow spinach for an early crop, or to succeed your September sown plants when they go to seed in April
+- In mid-February module sow spinach for an early crop, or to succeed your September sown plants when they go to seed in April

-- Module sow spring onions and keep sowing them every month, except maybe July when it might be too hot for them to germinate and thrive
+- In mid February module sow spring onions and keep sowing them every month, except maybe July when it might be too hot for them to germinate and thrive

 - Module sow your maincrop onions and shallots (which keep), to succeed your over-wintered varieties (some varieties don’t keep well)

-- Module sow a few Bolthardy beetroot, if you have somewhere warm and light to plant them in March, you might be better to sow them in October and over-winter them if you want them really early
+- Module sow a few Bolthardy beetroot, if you have somewhere warm and light to plant them in March, you might be better to sow them in October and over-winter them if you want them really early, but you risk them running to seed (in that case eat the leaves like Chard)

-- Module sow sweet and hot peppers, provided you have somewhere warm to germinate them and somewhere very light and frost free to grow them on, otherwise wait until March.
-I sow 1/4 of mine in February and the rest in March
+- Module sow sweet and hot peppers, provided you have somewhere warm to germinate them and somewhere very light and above 10c at night, to grow them on, otherwise wait until March.
+I sow 1/4 of mine in January, 1/2 in February and the rest in March, but I have them under grow lights in Winter.

 - Module sow broad beans towards the end of the month, if you didn’t over-winter them, don’t bother much later as they freeze so well, they are best finished with by the end of June, so you plant something else